Copper retreats on projected demand slowdown

 LONDON: Copper prices slipped on Tuesday as the market focused on slowing growth and demand around the world, though some price support was provided by low stock levels in warehouses registered with the London Metal Exchange (LME).

-Benchmark copper on the was down 1.4% at $7,451 a tonne by 0938 GMT.
+Benchmark copper on the LME was down 0.5% at $7,518 a tonne at 1607 GMT.
 Prices of the metal used by investors as a gauge of economic health have dropped 30% since hitting a record peak of $10,845 in March.

 Citi analysts expect copper to fall to $6,200 a tonne in the next three months, they said in a note, citing a Europe-led recession and the broader demand outlook in the United States and China.